 MapBoards Pro Description

 This doumentation is based on the latest version.
 The MapBoards Pro (MBP) toolbar icon will show a download indicator when an update to your currently installed version is available.
-Updates will be downloaded and installed when MBP is run and will require a Fusion restart to activate.
+Updates will be downloaded and installed when MBP is run.